 As the Trust's Accounting Officer, the Chief Executive Officer has responsibility for ensuring that the Trust delivers best value in the use of public resources.
-The Accounting Officer understands that value for money refers to the educational and wider societal outcomes achieved in return for the taxpayer resources received.
-This role is undertaken seriously with due diligence applied to all matters including related parties and any conflicts which may arise.
+The Accounting Officer understands that value for money refers to educational and wider societal outcomes, as well as estates safety and management, achieved in return for the taxpayer resources received.